openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ControllerAvailabilityPolicy specifies the availability policy applied to
+<p>controllerAvailabilityPolicy specifies the availability policy applied to critical control plane components like the Kube API Server.
-critical control plane components.
+Possible values are HighlyAvailable and SingleReplica.
 The default value is HighlyAvailable.</p>
 </td>
 </tr>
 <tr>